monome/crow/README.md

 'bouncy' switching when the input signal is near the threshold point.
 `direction = 'rising'` means the event will *only* happen when the threshold goes from low to high.
 When the signal returns to the low state, no event is created.
-Other options are 'falling' for only at the *end* or a gate, or 'both' which creates events on both the high and low going transitions.
+Other options are 'falling' for only at the *end* of a gate, or 'both' which creates events on both the high and low going transitions.

 Additional modes are forthcoming in future updates for more sophisticated event